Liaoliaoliaole/LOG-core/README.md

 ### The name "Morfeas"
 Morfeas is the Latinisation of of the Greek word "Μορφέας" which translate as:
 Him that can give or change form (or shape).
-The name "Morfeas" describe the design [Philosophy](#design-philosophy) of the project, Many small building blocks that change the form of the information from one protocol to other(s).
+The name "Morfeas" describe the design [Philosophy](#design-philosophy) of the project.
+Many small building blocks that change the form of the information from one protocol to other(s).

 ### Project Description
 The Morfeas project was initially start as an implementation of a software gateway solution system